OCI Foundation International: Activities and Programs

 In 2022, the OCI Foundation finalised a partnership with Nigeria's National Youths Service Corps, NYSC, a program that sees fresh graduates from all tertiary institutions in Nigeria participate in a one-year compulsory service to the country.

 That NYSC-OCI Foundation partnership was flagged off by the then Nigerian First Lady, Aisha Buhari (represented by the Second Lady, Mrs Dolapo Osinbajo) in Abuja, Nigeria's Federal Capital Territory on February 3, 2022.

 Since then, discussions on the ArOY Initiative and related activities have been presented annually to Nigerian youths as part of the NYSC orientation programs across Nigeria's 36 states and the Federal Capital Territory (FCT).

+In July 2026, the OCI Foundation renewed and expanded its partnership with the National Youth Service Corps (NYSC) to implement the Arm Our Youths (ArOY) Anti-Cancer Health Campaign across all 37 NYSC orientation camps in Nigeria, extending cancer awareness and health education to more than 500,000 corps members annually while introducing cervical cancer screening and Basic Cardiopulmonary Resuscitation (CPR) and emergency response training programs.